 What to expect after a dental fissure sealants procedure

 Sometimes the sealant falls off — this will usually happen within 6 months.
 It is a good idea to visit the dentist regularly so they can make sure the sealant is in good condition as part of your routine dental check-up.
 It can wear down over the of years and will then need to be reapplied.

-Benefits and risks of fissure sealants
+What are the benefits and risks of fissure sealants?

 Sealants are a simple and effective means to reduce tooth decay.
-They provide extra protection from decay, even to those who drink fluroridated water and brush with fluoride toothpaste.
+They provide extra protection from decay, even to those who drink fluoridated water and brush with fluoride toothpaste.
 The fluoride in water and toothpaste doesn't easily reach into deep grooves or pits.
 Even the bristles of a toothbrush might not reach that far.